-Result 4 indicates that high types are fairly successful in segregating themselves under payoff matrix 1, a finding that supports the theoretical prediction.
-However, under payoff matrix 2, high
+Result 4 indicates that high types are fairly successful in segregating themselves under payoff matrix 1, a finding that supports the segregation equilibrium (rather than the collocation equilibrium) prediction.
+However, under payoff matrix 2, high types are successful in only half of the sessions.
+The remaining two sessions (12 and 15) are characterized by chasing and instability.